Isaac Newton Phelps Stokes: The Iconography of Manhattan Island

 Stokes may be best remembered for an exhaustive and authoritative six volume work entitled The Iconography of Manhattan Island, published between 1915 and 1928.

 Stokes prefaced the first volume with the following objective:

 THE Iconography of Manhattan Island represents the result of a two-fold purpose: to collect, to condense, and to arrange systematically and in just proportion, within the confines of a single work, the facts and incidents which are of the greatest consequence and interest in the history of New York City, with special reference to its topographical features and to the physical development of the island; and to illustrate this material by the best reproductions obtainable of important and interesting contemporary maps, plans, views, and documents; in other words, to produce a book dealing with the physical rather than with the personal side of the city's history, which shall be at the same time useful and interesting to the student of history, the antiquarian, the collector, and the general public.

 His initial thoughts were that the work would be covered in one volume, but he had underestimated and eventually six were required.
 In the last volume he wrote:

 It is more than nineteen years since work on the Iconography began, and all but thirteen years since the first volume was published.
 Clearly, the subscribers are entitled to an explanation - or to an apology.
 As an apology is, on the whole, the easier alternative, the author hastens to offer it – very humbly – and he sincerely thanks his subscribers for their considerate forbearance.

-Whilst compiling the work, Stokes had become an obsessive collector and spent large sums with dealers in America and Europe.
+While compiling the work, Stokes had become an obsessive collector and spent large sums with dealers in America and Europe.
 He bequeathed the prints from his collection to the New York Public Library, but financial hardship during the depression years forced him to sell many other works.